crispinalan/talkcalendar/README.md

 ## Deployment

+### Binary Image

-A 64 bit binary package developed and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages).
-This has been tested using Debian Bookworm (testing) and Fedora as these distributions have Gtk4 in their repositories.
-Alternatively, Talk Calendar can be built from source using the code in this respository.
+A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Debian Bookworm, Fedora 35 and Ubuntu MATE 21.10 etc.

 Assuming Gtk4 is installed the Talk Calendar binary can be run from the terminal using: